| Trails & Ski - Snowshoe Centers

 Other winter activities: Skating, snowshoeing

-Lodging on site: Rooms and dorms in lodge and backcountry huts
+on site: Rooms and dorms in lodge and backcountry huts

 Location of trails: About 10 southeasst of Lake Placid